Mikeyzilla/mikebudgetprojectpublic/README.md

 You will also need to include an application.properties and ojdbc11.jar - I deleted mine from the repo for security reasons.

 🧩 Future Enhancements Planned features (see KnownIssues.md):

-User input for: location, dependents, income, and occupation

 Frontend login and authentication